BattleDemon/RoboAlarm/README.md

 #### 0 - LEDS

+LEDs will flash in an order than turn off, you will have to reproduce this order to continue.

 #### 1 - Motor

+Display will show a range of target speeds as well as the current speed, you will have to spin the motor and have it stay within the acceptable range for a few seconds.

 #### 2 - Color Sensor

+Display will ask you to show a color, You will need to show that color to the color sensor then press the push sensor on the back to confirm.
+If you can't find that color you must first wait 10 seconds then click a button on the device it will select a new color.

 #### 3 - Ultrasonic Sensor

+Display will show a distance target and your current distance, get within a range of that distance then press the push sensor to confirm.

 #### 4. Gyro Sensor

+Display will show current angle and a target angle, you must rotate your device to match that angel (again with a range), then must answer two or three questions while keeping the device within that range.

 ### Robot Design